ssenmosip/mosip-temp-documentation/ID-Repository-API.md

 * [Read By RID Service](#read-id-by-rid)
 * [Update ID Service](#update-id)

-Note - Will not support search based on attributes of an ID
+**Note** - ID Repo will not support search based on attributes of an ID.
 ***

 ## Create ID